NgPecSysAdmin/NgPecSysAdmin/resources/Questions/questions.md

             d.  ***Server Graphical Shell***

-        2.  []{#modes_provides .anchor}Which of the following NIC
-            teaming modes provides fault tolerance and bandwidth aggregation?
+        2. Which of the following NIC teaming modes provides fault tolerance and bandwidth aggregation?

             a.
 Hyper-V live migration